Monday, 31 January 2011

 Friday, 28 January 2011

-Scott Tander and Rolly Gregson were out jogging.
+Scott Tander and Roly Gregson were out jogging.
 It was hot, a hot summers day.
-Scott was running shirtless, Rolly had a t-shirt on.
+Scott was running shirtless, Roly had a t-shirt on.

 They were heading up G Street towards home.